Bank Street (Manhattan)

 Bank Street is a primarily residential street in the West Village part of Greenwich Village in the borough of Manhattan in New York City.
 It runs for a total length of about 725 m from West Street, crossing Washington Street and Greenwich Street, to Hudson Street and Bleecker Street where it is interrupted by the Bleecker Playground, north of which is Abingdon Square; it then continues to Greenwich Avenue, crossing West 4th Street and Waverly Place.
 Vehicular traffic runs west-east along this one-way street.
 As with several other east-west streets in the Far West Village, the three blocks west of Hudson Street are paved with setts.

 Bank Street is named for the Bank of New York, which bought eight lots on the street in 1798 and established a branch there.
 A clerk in the bank's main office on Wall Street had contracted yellow fever, leading the bank to buy land in Greenwich Village in order to have a branch office away from Wall Street where it could conduct business in the event of future emergencies.

 Historical locations and notable residents

 The Bank Street College of Education, which was founded in 1916 as the Bureau of Educational Experiments, was located on Bank Street from 1930 to 1970.
 It retains the name but is no longer located there.

 Grace Jones once lived at no. 166.

 The former Bell Laboratories headquarters, now a National Historic Landmark, occupied the Westbeth complex at no. 155 on the north side of Bank Street.
 That complex now houses the Westbeth Artists Community where a large number of notable artists have been in residence.
 It also provides several performance spaces.

 The HB Studio, an acting studio founded in 1945 by Herbert Berghof and his wife Uta Hagen, is located at no. 120.
 Many notable actors have taught and studied there.
 Opposite, Pearl Bailey lived in no. 109 in 1968.
-Next, in no. 105 lived John Lennon and Yoko Ono from 1971 until 1973; their neighbours at no. 107 were John Cage and Merce Cunningham, whose phone they'd use to avoid FBI wiretapping.
-Cunningham's studio was in the Westbeth complex, a block away.